pombredanne/media-transporter/README.md

 transporter
 ==========

-Manages the transportation of TV/Movie files to a mountable media shares.
+Manages the transportation of TV/Movie files to a mountable media share.

 #### Contributers: